scarson/laserfiche.github.io/src/docs/guides/laserfiche-tables/index.md

 # Working with Lookup Tables

 The Lookup Table OData API allows users to interact with their data stored in Lookup Tables.
-The Lookup Table API follows the OData version 4 standard.
-This allows you to use the OData standard to access and perform CRUD on your Lookup Tables in Laserfiche from any application.
+If follows the OData version 4 standard which allows you to use the OData standard to access and perform CRUD on your Laserfiche Lookup Tables from any application.
 Major use cases include reporting in Power BI or Excel.
 For more information on how to use an OData API [see the OData documentation](https://www.odata.org/getting-started/basic-tutorial/).

 ## Authenticate and use the API